Mendeley/mrec/README.rst

 To install the dependencies:

-1. Install Cython, Numpy and Scipy.
+1. Install Cython, Numpy, Scipy, psutil and pyzmq.
 This is the difficult step.
 On Windows or OS X you could install one of the Scipy distributions.
 On Linuxes you could install libblas, liblapack, gfortran from your OS package manager, then run ``pip install cython numpy scipy``.
 2. Run ``python setup.py install`` to obtain the other Python dependencies.

 To run the tests: